Links

 Promotes itself thus: “this website can help you find museums on the internet .. as well a staggering variety of related links .. dozens of interesting online museum shops .. and even specialized content for museum professionals .. online since 1999, we now have a database of over 20,000 individual items .. quite the treasure trove of museum “stuff”.
 KIVU Nature Inc. (Knowledge, Imagery, Vision, and Understanding)Was established in 1997 to help bring a greater understanding and appreciation of the natural and cultural worlds.
 Kivu offers executive level consulting to leaders in sustainable project development, especially where important heritage natural and cultural resources are involved, executive level consulting to presidents, directors, and upper level management of museums.
 One of our major specialties is helping to bridge the gap between western culture and indigenous peoples when including traditional knowledge in decision-making.
 Also offered are a wide range of media services including scriptwriting, content, and imagery for media productions.
 Finally, and primarily as a service to not-for-profit organizations, there is help to develop Internet presence by through inexpensive website designs and construction.

-Dublin, Ireland, October 16 - 19, 2002: The site states, “Museums today face many pressures for change, not least the pressure to popularise themselves.
+The ‘blurb for a conference in Dublin, Ireland, October 16 – 19, 2002 on the theme of ‘Leadership: Are our Core Values Changing’ stated, “Museums today face many pressures for change, not least the pressure to popularise themselves.
 Are these pressures forcing museums to change their core purposes and values?
 The INTERCOM conference looked at this critical area and in particular at the role that leadership and management have to play in balancing apparently conflicting demands.
 Key questions about the role of museum governors and indeed whether traditional scholarship and research can continue alongside new populist programmes and exhibitions were addressed by the principal speakers.
-“Within the overall theme, “Leadership in Museums: Are our Core Values Shifting?” there were three core sessions, addressing aspects of this topic;
+“Within the overall theme, there were three core sessions, addressing aspects of this topic.

 Museum Trustee Association